 The glossary provides definitions for parliamentary terms to help you understand the Parliament and how it works.
 The terms are arranged alphabetically so select a letter to find the term you would like to have explained.

 Welfare Reform Committee

-A subject committee of the Parliament, of 7 members, the remit of which is to keep under review the passage of the UK Welfare Reform Bill and monitor its implementation as it affects welfare provision in Scotland and to consider relevant Scottish legislation and other consequential arrangements.
+A subject committee of the Parliament, of 7 members, the remit of which is to monitor the implementation of the UK Welfare Reform Act 2012 and other social security legislation as it affects provision in Scotland and to consider relevant Scottish legislation and other consequential arrangements.

 West Lothian question